 Regularly changing your oil and fluids is a critical part of preventive maintenance.
 Here's a breakdown of components that need oil and fluid for lubrication and cooling purposes.

 Your transmission plays a crucial role in optimizing the power generated by your engine.
 To ensure your transmission functions at its best by maintaining an appropriate operating temperature, regular fluid changes are essential.
 Accelerated Fleet Services caters to fleet managers in the Dallas-Fort Worth vicinity with a range of transmission services, including thorough flushes and routine fluid replacements.
 Whether your transmission is holding onto old fluid in need of a flush or you simply require a routine fluid change, trust us to handle the task.

 Typically, the recommended interval for a transmission fluid change falls between 30,000 to 60,000 miles.
 However, this interval may vary depending on the specific usage and demands of your truck.

-Does your heavy-duty truck have a powered front axle?
-If so, you most likely have a transfer case.
-Transfer cases allow for another primary driveshaft to be oriented towards a front axle, which in turn allows for extra traction and off road capabilities.
-Similar to your transmission in the sense that transfer cases need fluid for lubrication and cooling purposes, this fluid needs to be changed once every 30 to 60 thousand miles as well.
+Is your heavy-duty truck equipped with a powered front axle?
+If it is, you probably have a transfer case.
+Transfer cases play a crucial role in diverting power to the front axle, providing additional traction and enhancing off-road capabilities.
+Just like your transmission, transfer cases require fluid for lubrication and cooling.
+It's important to note that this fluid should be replaced every 30 to 60 thousand miles to ensure optimal performance.